getzola/zola/docs/content/documentation/content/section.md

 `_index.md` file at the root of the `content` directory and edit it just as you would edit any other `_index.md` file; your `index.html` template will then have access to that content and metadata.

+Just like with pages, you can set a language via the filename (e.g. `_index.en.md`).
+Dates, however, aren't applicable to sections.

 Any non-Markdown file in a section directory is added to the `assets` collection of the section, as explained in the [content overview](@/documentation/content/overview.md#asset-colocation).
 These files are then available in the Markdown file using relative links.